-Turning Semi Trucks Can Cause Serious Accidents
+Do Turning Semi Trucks Cause Serious Accidents?

-Dangers Posed by Truck Turns in Chicago
+What Are Dangers Posed by Truck Turns in Chicago?

-As the truck swings left, it may not be clear of the semi’s intention to turn right and rather may look like a late attempt to change lanes.
-When this occurs, some drivers may be fooled into thinking the right lane is now clear and may proceed forward, placing their car between the semi truck and the right curb and in the path of travel once the semi begins to turn.
-When an impact occurs between a car and a semi in this manner, it is often called a squeeze play accident because the car is squeezed between the trailer of the truck and the curb, potentially leading to serious damage to the vehicle and possibly serious injuries to the passengers of a car.
+As the truck swings left, it may not be clear of the semi’s intention to turn right.
+Rather, it may look like a late attempt to change lanes.
+When this occurs, some drivers may be fooled into thinking the right lane is now clear and may proceed forward.
+This move places the car between the semi truck and the right curb, and in the path of travel once the semi begins to turn.
+When an impact occurs between a car and a semi in this manner, it is often called a squeeze play accident.
+This is because the car is squeezed between the trailer of the truck and the curb.
+The collision can potentially lead to serious damage to the vehicle and possibly serious injuries to the passengers of a car.

 Who is to Blame for a Wide Turn Truck Accident?